GPTGenius/chatgpt-vercel/README.md

 ## Contribution
 Any contributions are highly appreciated.
 Here are some tips:
-- To improve the translation or add a new language, modify the lang directory.
-If adding a new language, you will also need to modify src/utils/i18n.ts.
+- To improve the translation or add a new language, modify the `lang` directory.
+If adding a new language, you will also need to modify `src/utils/i18n.ts`.
 - To improve or add new preset prompts, modify the `prompts` directory.
 - To optimize the API, modify the `src/pages/api` directory.
 - To optimize page interactions, modify the `src/components` directory.